JP-Gao/STA220FinalProject/README.md

 'usedCarListingCleaned.csv': The cleaned data after data preprocessing.
 There are 9652 listings with 22 columns

 ## Instructions:
-You can find all the notebooks in the foler 'notebooks' and two datasets in the foler 'data'.
+You can find all the notebooks in the folder 'notebooks' and two datasets in the foler 'data'.
 Read the notebooks from 1 to 5 in order to see my whole projects.

 Thank you